Salivary Glands Long Essays

 • It is caused by an accumulation of sebaceous glands in the submucosal connective tissue

-Fordyce’s granules Features:
+Fordyce’s Granules Features:

 • Multiple, small, white to yellow nodules